 One could devote years to the study of Rolls chassis that were bodied by independent coach builders during the heyday of post-war Great Britain.
 Among the bigger names were Hooper, James Young and Freestone & Webb.
 Each had signature designs, often modified by wealthy buyers who had visions of how his particular car should look.
-Without exception, these were large, stately, near-limousines, built on chassis supplied to order from the Crewe factory.
+Without exception, these were large, stately, touring limousines, built on chassis supplied to order from the Crewe factory.

 The Silver Wraith was more imposing and bespoke than its Silver Cloud sister, yet had the same reliable and proven engine—which is still straightforward to maintain today.
-You will see in the pictures that air conditioning (!) was installed in the car years ago, using a modern Sankyo compressor and added dash vents.

 Freestone & Webb perfected the traditional ‘Empress’ body style, with its signature long, sweeping line from front fender to rear bumper across the rear wheel spats, accenting the novel ‘razor edge’ body creases that F & W popularized.
 Other builders crafted similar designs, but many wound up with unfortunate proportions or a very staid look—it truly was an art to encompass utilitarian goals and create beautiful flowing lines for the large car’s profile.
 These period designs employed an unusually small rear window, that while stylish, hindered vision and led to a dark rear compartment.
 A much larger rear window has been custom fitted to this car.
 Only ten others were built in this F & W body style 7131A, which typifies the elegance of the period and was one of the last Rolls-Royce chassis to be bodied by Freestone in London.